serverpod/serverpod_docs/docs/06-concepts/06-database/08-transactions.md

 );
 ```

-In the example we set the isolation level to `IsolationLevel.serializable`.
+In the example the isolation level is set to `IsolationLevel.serializable`.

 The available isolation levels are: